camposfa/data-viz-resources/README.md

 ## Other plotting systems and resources
 - [DiagrammeR](http://rich-iannone.github.io/DiagrammeR/index.html): Create nice diagrams.
 I particularly like the [mermaid sequence diagrams](http://rich-iannone.github.io/DiagrammeR/graphviz_and_mermaid.html#mermaid).
 - [Mermaid live editor](https://mermaidjs.github.io/mermaid-live-editor/): Useful for previewing mermaid diagrams.

-## Books
-- [Fundamentals of Data Visualization](http://serialmentor.com/dataviz/) by [Claus Wilke](https://github.com/clauswilke).
-Lots of great information and beautifully designed plots.
-The [source code](https://github.com/clauswilke/dataviz) for the book allows you to see the ggplot2 commands used to create every plot in the book.

 ## Color